The Ultraproducts of Quasirandom Groups: Introduction

 So far, we do not know if there is a non-Q.U.P but q.u.p. class of groups.

-Some applications of our results are already found.
+Some applications of our results have already been found.
 In a paper in preparation by Bergelson, Robertson and Zorin-Kranich \cite[Theorem 1.12]{BRZ}, it is shown that a sufficiently quasirandom group in a q.u.p. class will have many ``triangles''.
-One may also use our method to find many self-Bohrifying groups.
-Both applications will be rigorously stated and explained in Section~\ref{sec:app} of this paper.
+As another application, one may also use our method to find many examples of self-Bohrifying groups.
+Both applications will be explained in Section~\ref{sec:app} of this paper.

 Here we shall briefly outline the sections of this article: